 Most power outages that occur are relatively short in duration.
 In fact, power is often restored within a matter of hours, allowing people to get back to their everyday lives.
 In some cases, however, power outages can last much longer.
 This is particularly true during weather-related emergencies.
 In some cases, the power can go out for weeks at a time, leaving people unable to perform basic actions like heating or cooling their homes or storing perishable food.

-Buying a portable generator is a good way to protect yourself and your loved ones if a long-term power outage occurs.
+Buying the best portable generator is a good way to protect yourself and your loved ones if a long-term power outage occurs.
 Below are some helpful tips on how to choose an emergency generator for your home.

 The first thing that you need to decide is what type of generator you want to buy.
 Portable generators are the most affordable option.
 They typically are powered by gas.
 In most cases, they need to be started by hand rather than starting up automatically when the power goes out.